Senior Medical Statistician (Fixed-term)

-- £38833 to £47722 per annum, depending on skills and experience.
+- £38833 to £47722 per annum (pro-rata if applicable) depending on skills and experience.
 Salary progression beyond this scale is subject to performance.

-Applications are invited for the above jointly funded post based at the Nottingham Clinical Trials Unit (NCTU) and the NIHR Research Design Service for the East Midlands (RDS EM).
+Applications are invited for a Senior Medical Statistician based at the NIHR Research Design Service for the East Midlands (RDS EM).

-This is a full-time post (36.25 hours) offered on a fixed term contract for a period of 3 years.
-Applications from candidates wishing to work part-time (minimum of 0.8 fte, 29 hours per week) will be considered.
+This is a full-time post (36.25 hours per week) offered on a fixed-term contract from 1 October 2018 until 30 September 2023.
+Applications from candidates wishing to work part-time (minimum 29 hours per week) as well as job share will be considered.